Petrolink/Data-Quality/src/Library/README.md

 # PetroLink DataQuality Dimensions Python Library/Module
-This DataQuality Dimension python library/module was created with the intent to open source callable curve-level dimension functions that implement petrolinks data quality dimension logic, allowing for a more direct representation of how Petrolink .
-This library can be installed and imported by any python developer that wishes to write their own runner/parser/etc. that utilizes our data quality logic.
+This DataQuality Dimension python library/module was created with the intent to open source callable curve-level dimension functions that implement the Petrolink data quality algorithm's dimension logic, allowing for a more direct representation of how Petrolink determines their dimension values.

-The functions in this library were written to calculate/determine curve-level dimensions.
-Doing so allows for modular use in any script/program/algorithm/etx. that wishes to calculate and use dimension data to produce statistics such as data quality.
+This module can be installed and imported by any python developer that wishes to write their own runner/parser/etc. that utilizes our data quality logic to calculate and use dimension data to produce statistics such as data quality.

 ## Table of Contents
 1. [Dimensions of Data Quality](#dimensions-of-data-quality)